Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Degree-Preserving Randomized Response

 Table~\ref{tab:time_space} shows that the time and space complexity on the server side is $O(n^2)$ in Warner's RR.
 This is because the RR makes a graph dense; i.e., $|\tbmA| = O(n^2)$.
 In contrast, the DPRR preserves each user's degree information, and consequently, $|\tbmA| = O(|E|)$, where $|E|$ is the number of edges in the original graph $G$.
 Thus, the DPRR has the time and space complexity of $O(|E|)$ on the server side.
 Since $|E| \ll n^2$ in practice, the DPRR is much more efficient than the RR.

-For example, the Orkut social network \cite{Yang_ICDM12} includes $3072441$ nodes and $117185083$ edges.
-The RR needs a memory size of $1$ TB for this graph.
-In contrast, the memory size of the DPRR is only about $30$ MB, which is much smaller than that of the RR.
-In our experiments, we also show that the DPRR needs much less time for both training and classification.
+For example, the Orkut social network \cite{Yang_ICDM12} includes $3072441$ nodes and $117185083$ edges. \colorB{The RR needs a memory size of $1$ TB to store the noisy graph on the server side.
+In contrast, the memory size of the DPRR required to store the noisy graph on the server side is only about $30$ MB, which is much smaller than that of the RR.
+This comes from the fact that the server has only sparse noisy neighbor lists generated by the DPRR.} In our experiments, we also show that the DPRR needs much less time for both training and classification.

 \LocalLap{} has the same time and space complexity as the DPRR.
 In our experiments, we show that our DPRR significantly outperforms \LocalLap{} in terms of accuracy.

 Note that each user's time and space complexity is much smaller than the server's.
 Specifically, all of the DPRR, RR, and \LocalLap{} have the time and space complexity of $O(n)$ because the length of each user's neighbor list is $O(n)$.